-In addition to the above qualified plan, the Organization maintains a second, non-qualified, non-funded plan that provides monthly payments to a retired employee's beneficiary.
-The monthly benefit is determined by a formula that includes salary history, length of service, and benefits under the qualified plan.
-This benefit for the retiree is unfunded and the benefits will be adjusted each year in accordance with the adjustments made by the United States Social Security Administration.
+In addition to the above qualified plan, the Organization maintains a second, non-qualified, non-funded plan that provided monthly payments to a retired employee's beneficiary.
+The monthly benefit was determined by a formula that included salary history, length of service, and benefits under the qualified plan.
+This benefit for the retiree was unfunded and adjusted annually based on the United States Social Security Administration's adjustments.

-The assets of the Organization are used to pay the benefits of the eligible retiree.
-Benefits paid to the retiree's beneficiary were \$67,932 for the year ended December 31, 2022.
-As of the measurement date, December 31, 2022, the retirement plan had an unfunded liability of \$425,512.
-The liability decreased from the prior year by \$54,551, minor changes in the projected benefits to be paid in the future, and a change in the life expectancy of the retiree.
+The assets of the Organization were used to pay the benefits of the eligible retiree.
+Benefits paid to the retiree's beneficiary were \$50,658 and \$67,932 for the years ended December 31, 2023 and 2022, respectively.
+The recipient passed away in 2023, which relieved the Organization of the related pension obligation liability.
+Consequently, the Organization recognized the release of this liability as other income in the statement of activities for the year ended December 31, 2023.